Hopefully, he doesn’t read my blog anymore…. 😀

 But this is him:

-That’s David, and he’ll be 17 in August.
+That’s my son David Hugh Scott, and he’ll be 17 in August.
 I actually have 4 sons, and they are all awesome – the older three range in age from 30 to 26 so David really is the baby.
 He’s been involved in karate since he was about 7 years old, and it has been an activity that right from the start, he has devoted himself to learning.
 I can recall many a trip with David to some place or other, and he’d be working on his Katas, trying to perfect them – over and over again.
 And all the other moves – kicks, blocks, punches, and more.
 He also has quite a few years of Brazilian Jiu Jitsu training as well.
 He’s a big strong lad for his age with a lot of power in his legs and hips!

 And… he’s handsome too 🙂 If I may say so.

 Last weekend, we went to an annual karate tournament – he has not participated in the tournaments for a few years due to a variety of reasons.
 I was really pleased and proud when he asked me if I would take him there.
 It was my first time attending one – again for reasons I won’t mention right now, but maybe someday he’ll figure out.
-Well, maybe I will mention it: If you are a parent that is trying to monopolize some part of your kid’s life over the other parent, that really sucks.
-Big time.

 I do recall his first karate tournament, but not as a spectator, rather as the parent that found out too late that he was even attending one, and was unable to go.
 But he was pretty proud to share the photos of when he won the first prize trophy in both his kata and in a weapons competition.
 The smile on his face was huge in those photos!

-David does not like to be in a tight schedule, and with the fact that the registration was either Friday evening or too early Saturday morning, he really wanted to head to the tournament venue on Friday to get the registration out of the way.
+David does not like to be in a tight schedule, and with the fact that the registration was either Friday evening or too early Saturday morning, he really wanted to leave Orangeville and head to the tournament venue on Friday to get the registration out of the way.
 So we stayed the night there, even though it was only an hour drive.
-David took advantage of the fact some of the other students from his karate school were also in the neighbourhood, and hung out with them that evening.
+David took advantage of the fact some of the other students from his karate school were also in the neighborhood, and hung out with them that evening.

 But Saturday morning came fast, and it was a rush to get everything ready, and be there on time, with breakfast in our bellies.
 We made it though, in good time.